Certified Post-Qualification Courses

 Course - Cancer: Nutritional support before, during and after treatment and beyond by Carol Granger

-Certification awarded for a period of two years (to December 2025)
+Video on demand access.
+Certification awarded for a period of two years (to September 2027)

 Sports Nutrition Diploma, Trifocus